<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Skip to NavigationSkip to Main Content

-Configuring the Zoom User Type/ Licensed Type Attribute via Provisioning
+Configuring the Zoom User Type/Licensed Type Attribute via Provisioning in Okta

 Lifecycle Management